UWCubeSat/DubSat1/README.md

 # DubSat1 Repository

-This is the University of Washington CubeSat Club's DubSat1 library.
+This is the University of Washington CubeSat Team's DubSat1 library.

 More info about our club can be visited [here](http://earthweb.ess.washington.edu/space-propulsion/cubesat.php)